heratyian/software-development-lessons/dpi-01/dpi-01.md

 * In general, we will stand on the shoulders of giants.
 ---
 # Play the whole game
 * The crucial piece in finally making programming "click" is learning all the skills needed to deploy an application, not just one or two.
-I.e., we became **full-stack developers**.
+I.e., we become **full-stack developers**.
 * Most courses or books teach you one language or skill, but then you're left wondering how that fits in with the 99 other things you need to know in order to deploy an application.
 * Making a real, functional application was motivating!
 It gave me a reason to continue learning — to improve it, and to make my next one.
 * It gave me practical context to learn the stuff from CS courses that previously had no meaning for me.